seinwave/ava-test/readMe.md

 There are certainly some areas where I could improve.
 But I think a programmer naive to this codebase could figure their way around, without too much help.

 ### Flaws
-#### Renaming deletes content
-When you rename a *new* conversation, there's no problem.

-But when you rename an *existing* conversation, the conversation's *content* goes away.

-I'm deeply unhappy about this issue.
-And I can't figure out how to solve it.

-I believe this issue comes on the front-end, when `shareDB` needs to decide which document to 'subscribe' to.

-Since the file has a new name, `shareDB` can't find it when it attempts to subscribe, and therefore it creates a NEW shared asset to record new mutations.

-There's a workaround for this, I'm sure.
-If I had more time, I would figure out how to fix it.
-But I hit the deadline before figuring it out.

 #### No author data
 Another thing I didn't have time to figure out: how to have author information appear in the front-end.